braedynl/braedynl/README.md

 || 12:40-02:00PM  | 12:40-02:00PM | 05:20-06:10PM | 12:40-02:00PM |||
 || 05:20-06:10PM  | 06:00-08:30PM |               | 05:20-06:10PM |||

-**There is one unlisted class on this schedule (MI349).
-My research is also unlisted.*

-**Note that this schedule may not always be 100% accurate.*
+**Note that this may not always be 100% accurate.*